minetest/minetest/doc/lua_api.md

 * `next(min, max)`: return next integer random number [`min`...`max`]
     * Either `max - min == 32767` or `max - min <= 6553` must be true
       due to the simple implementation making a bad distribution otherwise.
+* `get_state()`: return state of pseudorandom generator as number
+    * use returned number as seed in PseudoRandom constructor to restore

 `Raycast`
 ---------